Vietnam People's Navy Naval Infantry

 The Vietnam People's Navy Naval Infantry (VPN NI or simply NI) Lữ đoàn Hải quân Đánh bộ) are a component of the Vietnam People's Navy (VPN) which is responsible for garrisoning personnel on islands and naval bases, as well as VPN vessels and other maritime/naval assets.
 The NI is additionally charged with conducting amphibious operations and generally defending Vietnam's territorial sovereignty and territorial waters.
 The Vietnamese government describes the NI as "marines."

-According to the International Institute of Strategic Studies, in 2025 the NI had 27,000 naval infantrymen, constituting the majority of the VPN.
+According to the International Institute of Strategic Studies, in 2025 the NI had 27,000 personnel, constituting the majority of the VPN.

 History

-The NI has its origin during the Vietnam War when in 1969, based on the success of their sapper unit they created two years before, the People's Army of Vietnam decided to raise a 500-man sapper unit with amphibious capabilities.
-The unit that was created was the 126 Naval Sapper Group.
+The NI has its origin during the Vietnam War when in 1969, based on the success of their sapper unit they created two years before, the People's Army of Vietnam decided to formed a 500-man sapper unit with amphibious capabilities.
+The unit was designated as the 126 Naval Sapper Group.

 Vietnam War

 The 126 Naval Sapper Group's 1st deployment was around the Cửa Việt river, south of the DMZ and is suspected of being responsible for the various incursions on the Cửa Việt Base.

 The unit first officially saw action during the Battle of the Paracel Islands after the defeat of the South Vietnamese Navy by the People's Liberation Army Navy.
 As a proxy of the People's Liberation Army’s ground invasion phase of the campaign, the 126 Naval Sapper Group conducted an amphibious invasion of the Spratly Islands on the various islands held by South Vietnam.

-After the war, the 126 Naval Sapper Group expanded to become brigade size of 950 men, and was renamed the 126 Marine Brigade.
+After the war, the 126 Naval Sapper Group expanded into brigade size and constited of 950 men, the unit was renamed to the 126 Marine Brigade.

 Cambodian–Vietnamese War

-By 1978, a 2nd brigade was raised, and both brigades took part in the invasion of Cambodia.
+By 1978, a second brigade was formed, and both brigades took part in the invasion of Cambodia.

-In the evening of January 6, a group of commandos of 87 people secretly landed and attacked to occupy a Khmer Rouge artillery position protecting the coast, at the same time, 130 mm artillery began to bombard Khmer Rouge positions.
-Immediately, small patrol boats of the Khmer Rouge departed from Ream military port and small harbors to attack the Vietnam People's Navy.
-After a battle at sea, due to its superiority in numbers and firepower, the Vietnam People's Navy repelled or sank most of the Khmer Rouge ships, but one Vietnamese ship was also hit.
+On the evening of January 6, a group of commandos of 87 people secretly landed and attacked to occupy a Khmer Rouge artillery position protecting the coast, at the same time, 130 mm artillery began to bombard Khmer Rouge positions.
+Immediately, small patrol boats of the Khmer Rouge departed from Ream military port and others harbors to attack the Vietnam People's Navy.
+After a naval battle, due to its superiority in numbers and firepower, the Vietnam People's Navy repelled or sank most of the Khmer Rouge ships, while one Vietnamese ship was also hit.
 Many sailors were injured.

 Training

-Every year, the naval infantry brigades send many waves of soldiers to the island, mainly Spratly Island, to train for months to get used to the waves, to get used to the island and close to the battlefield.
-Each trip is the most elite members when they have been trained together with the forces and passed the final medical examination.
+Each year, naval infantry brigades send soldiers to islands, mainly Spratly Island for training.
+Each trip consited of tactical training, physical training and evaluation through the final medical examination.